dominique-boerner/mukosoft-app/README.md

 ## Front-End

 The front-end is a NextJS application.
-TailwindCSS is used for the design of the interfaces.
+TailwindCSS and Material UI is used for the design of the interfaces.
 The interfaces are developed independently as their own application and included as packages.
 Storybook is used to develop the different elements independently.
 The app is compiled into a native Android/iOS app via capacitor.

 ### Stack

-- NextJS
+* NextJS
-- TailwindCSS
+* TailwindCSS
+* Material UI
-- Storybook
+* Storybook
-- Capacitor
+* Capacitor

 ### Testing
 tbc